sahithyandev/s2/src/content/docs/program-construction/12-file-processing.md

 A file opened for writing must be closed before it can be opened for reading, or vice versa.

+### File class

+Representation of a file or directory in Java.
+A safer way of representing file or folders compared to a path string.

 ## Writing

 ```java